flatironinstitute/sciware/17_FICluster/main.md

 ## Tape Storage

-- We have a 10PB "cold storage" tape archive at FI
+- We have 10PB "cold storage" tape archive at FI
 - Can be used to backup things you don't expect to need but don't want to lose
 - Archive by moving files to /mnt/ceph/tape/USERNAME (contact SCC to setup the first time)
 - Restores by request (please allow a few weeks)
 - Avoid archiving many small files with long names: use tar
+- Optional Globus endpoint coming soon